Swarm-Systems-Lab/Distributed_localization_DWM1001/docs/Development.md

 * **OpenOCD debugging Error: ChibiOS registry integrity check failed, double linked list violation**

   At connection with GDB session, maybe due to bad initialization or memory corruption.
 [ChibiOS Forum](https://forum.chibios.org/viewtopic.php?t=2422)

-PIN FOR IRQ LINE IS CORRECT CHANGING SYSCFG POLARITY WORKS SYSMASK AND SYSSTATUS SET CORRECTLY INCLUDING IRQS

-Interrupts seem to break after rxenab is set once

-BEWARE PRIORITIES, if a thread is created with higher priority than the creator thread it will be executed before its pointer is set

-nested interrupts not supported (maybe?) can't disable interrupts in ISR

-TODO boards supports NFC